huy/lucene-notes/wildcard-query.md

 1. `LeafReaderContext` is used to read data from index segment file (aka sub index).
 2. `Bits` is a bitmap representing live documents i.e. all except deleted documents, note that `null` instead of all 1 bit map is used to represent a situation when we haven't deleted any documents from the index segment.

 It returns a set of documents that satisfy the wrapped query.
-Filter is tightly coupled with Query, Weight and Scorer, so we may see excution logic juggling between them.

 Important things about Lucene low level search operation are

 * elementary search operation use inverted index which basically maps a term (aka word) to a set of documents containing specified term.
 This literally means for an elemetary seach a term is needed.
 * result of elementary search is a bit map representing a set of documents